1961 Indonesian census

-As the first census since 1930, when Indonesia was still a colony of the Netherlands, its data was used for planning the nation's future development.
+As the first census since 1930, when Indonesia was still a colony of the Netherlands, the data was used for planning the nation's future development.
 One-third of the country's population was under the age of ten, and 65 percent of the population lived on the island of Java, which had been considered overpopulated as early as the 1930s.
 Demographers highlighted that the large proportion of young people presented a demographic challenge.
 Given that as many as one-fifth of rural youths were already unemployed, there was a question of whether Indonesia would be able to absorb a future surge of new workers.
 Agriculture was the dominant industry, employing 72 percent of workers.
 The census also collected data on school attendance to facilitate education planning.
 Just under half of the population aged ten and older could read and write in either Latin characters or a non-Latin script.

-About 350,000 enumerators were enlisted by census officials at the Central Bureau of Statistics and at the provincial, regency, and district levels.
+About 350,000 enumerators were enlisted at the provincial, regency, and district levels.
 Fields operations began in February 1961, with enumeration and final verification being conducted in October.
-Tabulation was conducted at the Central Bureau of Statistics and at the provincial level, but only data for three provinces were ever processed completely.
-Data for the rest of Indonesia were drawn from a one-percent sample tabulation of census returns, and many of the original census results have since been lost.
+Tabulation was conducted at the bureau and at the provincial level, but only data for three provinces were ever processed completely.
+Data for the rest of Indonesia were drawn from a 1 percent sample tabulation of census returns, and many of the original census results have since been lost.